ALKESHSHARMA24/ALKESHSHARMA24/README.md

 - 👋 Hi, I’m ALKESH SHARMA
-- 👀 I’m interested in Mobile and App devloping
+- 👀 I’m interested in App devloping
-- 🌱 I’m currently learning B.sc compter science
+- 🌱 I’m currently persuing masters in IT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on App development
 - 📫 You can cotact me on personal email id:- Sharmaalkesh24@gmail.com

 <!---